Make LLMs to fact-check their responses and include sources

 User Input: {input}

-Here, we used Few Shot prompting to make the Generator output exactly the output that we want it to output.
+Here, we use Few Shot prompting to make the generator output exactly the format we want.

-Add the Fact-check part: Now, we will add the second part, which fact-checks the output of the sample answer and refines the answer based on real source of truth.
-Here, we use Wikipedia and AI Agents, since its easier to connect Wikipedia to AI Agents and it gives a good flexibility comparing to simple Generators. connect the output of generator to AI Agent and connect Wikipedia tool to the AI Agent.
-Here is the Goal I use for AI Agent:
+Now, add the second part, which fact-checks the sample answer output and refines the answer based on real sources of truth.
+Here, we use Wikipedia and AI Agents, since it’s easier and more flexible to connect Wikipedia to AI Agents than to simple Generators.
+Connect the output of the generator to the AI Agent and connect the Wikipedia tool to the AI Agent.
+Here is the Goal I use for the AI Agent:

-In the same way, you can add Document Retriever to AI Agent, which can connect to your own custom knowledge base to retrieve Documents.
+Similarly, you can add Document Retriever to the AI Agent, which can connect to your own custom knowledge base to retrieve documents.

 Understanding Retrieval-Augmented Generation (RAG)